How CF affects the body

 The pancreas produces digestive enzymes that help the body digest food by breaking down fats, proteins and carbohydrates.

 The thick mucus that people with CF have blocks the ducts that carry the enzymes from the pancreas to the digestive system, causing what is known as pancreatic insufficiency.
 People who are pancreatic insufficient need to take enzyme medications to assist their digestion.

-About one-third of all people with CF also are affected by a form of diabetes called CF related diabetes (CFRD), where their mucus prevents the pancreas from producing enough insulin.
+About one third of all people with CF are also affected by a form of diabetes called CF-related diabetes (CFRD), where their mucus prevents the pancreas from producing enough insulin.
 CFRD can be managed by monitoring blood-sugar levels and through using insulin.